shipsing/podman-desktop/website/docs/podman/creating-a-podman-machine.md

         - **Provider Type**: The setting is visible only to administrators, and its default value is `wsl`.
       - (On macOS) **Provider Type**:

         - For the macOS ARM64 platform, the default value is `GPU enabled (LibKrun)`.
-However, before switching to `Apple HyperVisor`, ensure that you have [configured the machine provider](/docs/installation/macos-install#using-applehv-as-machine-provider) manually.
+However, you can switch to `Apple HyperVisor` when needed.
         - For the macOS AMD64 platform, the default value is `Apple HyperVisor`, and you cannot use the `GPU enabled (LibKrun)` provider.

    1. Click **Create**.